mkiser/WTFJHT/about.md

 WTFJHT publishes Monday-Friday, except on market holidays.

 **Editorial Policy:**
 This is the news through the lens of a person making decisions about coverage – much the same way a front page editor does for newspapers.
 With every blurb I write, I'm make a news-value judgement.
+Journalism is a set of ethics based on trust, truthfulness, fairness, integrity, independence, and accountability.
+WTF Just Happened Today is a reflection of these ethics, but also applies the following standards and practices:

 * WTFJHT takes a **neutral-ish position**.
 It's not intentionally partisan.
 It's purposefully fact-based.
 It focuses on clearly saying what happened, concisely presenting the facts, citing the primary source, and moving on.
 Bias is the byproduct of being a human making decisions.
 Sorry.